dataPuzzler/python_package_starter/README.md

 The `conftest.py` module is used by pytest to build testing-utilities used by several testing modules.
 These are referred to as 'fixtures' in PyTest - more details can be found [here](https://docs.pytest.org/en/latest/fixture.html).

+### Automated Testing using Github workflows <a name="ci"></a>
+This package starter also defines a Continous Integration workflow that resides in the `.github/workflows/unit-tests.yml` directory.
+This workflow runs all unit-tests via `pytest` on each push to the master branch.
+If you don't use Githubs CI Pipelines should delete the `.github` directory and its subdirectories.

 ### Linting Code <a name="code-linting"></a>

 [Flake8](http://flake8.pycqa.org/en/latest/) is used to enforce recommended code style guides.
 The precise linting rules can be configured in the `[flake8]` section of `setup.cfg`.